TrMen/test_framework/README.md

 The experimental idea is that a lot of functions can be `constexpr` annotated.
 Especially the kind of functions you would usually use unit tests for, since they should be self-contained.

-Any constexpr-annotated function can be run at compiletime with `TEST_ALL_CONSTEXPR`, and if any contained assertion fails, compilation fail deliberately.
+Any constexpr-annotated function can be run at compiletime with `TEST_ALL_CONSTEXPR`, and if any contained assertion fails, compilation will fail deliberately.

 The workflow here is that you'd use some IDE with a language server that does macro expansion and constexpr variable evaluation.
 Then your IDE will immediately underline failed tests as you are writing them!